wagndave/CausalInference/README.md

 .
 This is a causal effect because it contrasts counterfactuals in a common population.

 But it's in a subpopulation, so it's a local efect - i.e. it's only looking at compliers.
 This is also referred to as complier average causal effect (CACE).
-Otherwise also called Local Average Treatment Effect (LATE), which is a more general term about causal effect of subpopulations.
+Otherwise also called Local Average Treatment Effect (LATE), which is a more general term about causal effects of subpopulations.

 Note: You have no inference about defiers, always-takers, or never-takers.

+Assumptions of IV

+1. exclusion restriction
+2. monotonicity

 Implementation